 WACREN is registered in Accra as a not-for-profit organisation (NPO).

-The WACREN's vision is a World-class infrastructure and services for the West and Central African Research and Education community for development.
+The vision of WACREN is to be a world-class infrastructure and services for the West and Central African Research and Education community, for development.

 The WACREN's mission is to build and operate a world-class network infrastructure, develop state of the art services, promote collaboration among national, regional, international research and education communities and build the capacity of the REN community.

 The main objectives of WACREN are: